Contents

 - Case 1: Ingesting an External Plugin Repo

-- Case 2: Ingesting 10 Conversation Logs from the Build Process
+- Case 2: Ingesting 10 Conversation Logs from When the Agent Team Was Being Built

 - Case 3: cross-concept synthesis